 While it’s called a tortilla wrap I don’t think the flavor is anything like a regular wrap.
 It’s just as delicious but if you’re expecting a corn tortilla it might be a disappointment.
 The texture is somewhat between a pancake and a omelet in.
 No surprise with the eggwhites that is the main part of the recipe.
 It’s simple and quick to make and can ofcourse be adapted to any filling you’d like.

-For a complete overview of our whole30 adventure check out Scribbles and Notes
+For a complete overview of our whole30 adventure check here.

 - For the wrap

 - For the filling